Have you noticed lesions or crusty blisters on your cat? If you have, chances are…

 What is a Flea Infestation?

 It is hard to really know when a flea problem turns into an infestation.
 If an owner sees 5 fleas, that means there are probably many many more hidden.
-Fleas belong to the order Siphonaptera, which includes thousands upon thousands of different parasites.
+While the are a couple thousand species of fleas, the most commonly seen on both cats and dogs is Ctenocephalides felis (cat flea)

-While fleas don’t enjoy living on humans, they may still infest your scalp and bite your skin.
+While cat fleas don’t enjoy living on humans, they may still infest your scalp and bite your skin.
 They much rather live on your pet though.
-A flea’s main purpose in nature is to help dead things rot, so fleas can often be seen on the carcass of animals.
+A flea’s main purpose in nature is to reproduce to make more fleas by biting (ingesting a blood meal) from animals, even rodents.
 If your cat is a hunter, the risk of them catching fleas in much higher than an indoor cat.
-Still, indoor cats get fleas all the time.
+Since fleas can move around quickly and travel anywhere even indoor cats develop flea infestations.

 What are the Signs of a Flea Infestation?

 Fleas typically don’t grow larger than a pencil point and can range in color from reddish to brown to black.
-Their bodies are flat, which means you must squish them between two surfaces to properly kill them.
-That won’t be enough to rid them off though, because they move in groups.
-They are known to produce rapidly, especially on pets.
+Their bodies are flat, which allows them to move expertly through an animal’s haircoat.
+They are known to produce rapidly; a mature female flea can lay up to 50 eggs per day!!!
 Because these tiny bugs cannot fly, they get around by jumping from one host to another.

 A full-blown infestation usually means that there are dozens of fleas afflicting your cat.
-Signs of an infestation are incessant scratching and biting at the fur and skin, sores and red marks, and dark specs on your cat that aren’t moving.
+Signs of an infestation are incessant scratching and biting at the hair and skin, sores and red marks, and dark specs (flea excrement) on your cat that aren’t moving.
 Owners should be cautious because fleas can spread from their pets onto them.

 How Do Cats Get Fleas?